PhyPiDAQ/EducatorsGuide/experiments/DIY-ParticleDetector.md

 Reasonable default settings are available so that in most cases useful output is generated.
 Because the signal rate is
 very low in normal environments without a radioactive source, the trigger level should be set to be just above noise
 level so that some noise pulses become visible.
 It is also advisable to use the option `-o` to switch on the oscilloscope view.
+Note that the signal level depends on the  settings of the soundcard.
+Use the appropriate tool of your PC operating system to select the standard input device used for sound recording and adjust the volume control.

 The output shown under measurement conditions at low rates is shown in the figure below.
 A flashing circle indicates
 the occurrence of triggered event, and the corresponding (normalized) wave form with 100 sampling points around